 Before you incorporate and select your shareholders, make sure you check up on the rules with your governing body.

 Before you go ahead and incorporate your practice, it’s a good idea to review the rules for personal service business (PSB).

 For example, let’s say you’re the in-house legal counsel for Acme Inc. After hearing about the tax benefits of professional corporations from your friends who’ve recently started their own practices, you decide to go ahead and incorporate.
 You then get into a consulting agreement with Acme Inc. and say that you will now be offering services from Bestlegaladvice Professional Corp.

 From the CRA’s point of view, you will be considered to be running a PSB, since without the corporation, you would reasonably be considered an employee of Acme Inc.

-This means that you will lose out on the small business deduction and be taxed at the higher general corporate rate of approx. 28%.
+This means that you will lose out on the small business deduction and be taxed at the higher general corporate rate of approximately 28%.
 In addition, you won’t be able to deduct a variety of standard business expenses.
-Basically, you’ll lose out on some of the major benefits of incorporating in the first place. if you think you’re bordering a PSB scenario, speak to your accountant or legal advisor before you go ahead.
+Basically, you’ll lose out on some of the major benefits of incorporating in the first place.
+If you think you’re bordering a PSB scenario, speak to your accountant or legal advisor before you go ahead.